fabric8io/docker-maven-plugin/doc/manual/docker-start.md

 ### docker:start

 Creates and starts docker containers.
 This goals evaluates the configuration's `<run>` section of all given (and enabled images).
 In order to switch on globally the logs **showLogs** can be used as global configuration (i.e. outside of `<images>`).
 If set it will print out all standard output and standard error messages for all containers started.
 As value the images for which logs should be shown can be given as a comma separated list.
 This is probably most useful when used from the command line as system property `docker.showLogs`.

 Also you can specify `docker.follow` as system property so that the `docker:start` will never return but block until CTRL-C is pressed.
 That similar to the option `-i` for `docker run`.
 This will automatically switch on `showLogs` so that you can see what is happening within the container.
 Also, after stopping with CTRL-C, the container is stopped (but not removed so that you can make postmortem analysis).

 By default container specific properties are exposed as Maven properties.
-These properties have the format `docker.container.`*<alias>*`.`*<prop>* where *alias* is the name of the container (see below) and *<prop>* is one of the following container properties:
+These properties have the format `docker.container.`*alias*`.`*prop* where *alias* is the name of the container (see below) and *prop* is one of the following container properties:

 * **ip** : The internal IP address of the container.
+* **id** : The container id

 For example the Maven property `docker.container.tomcat.ip` would hold the Docker internal IP for a container with an alias "tomcat".
 You can set the global configuration **exposeContainerInfo** to an empty string to not expose container information that way or to a string for an other prefix than `docker.container`.

 #### <run> Configuration

 The `<run>` configuration section knows the following sub elements:

 * **capAdd** a list of `add` elements to specify kernel parameters to add to